rcornwell/sims/SEL32/taptools/README.md

                     to the file bootfil1
            output - directory/files extracted to current directory

+diagcopy - This program reads a SEL diagnostic boot tape and splits
+           the contents into multiple files.
+The first tape record is 204 bytes of boot code and is put into the file bootcode.
+           The following records in the file contains the diagnostic overlay program (DOL) and are in 7680 byte block.
+The last record can be <= 7680 bytes.
+The data is put into the file dolfile.
+The 2nd file on the tape contains the diagnostic auto execute file.
+It is a MPX blocked file where the first word of each 768 char block contains 0x0003f3b8.
+It can be read using the deblk utility in the taptools directory.
+           The following diagnostic files on the tape are written to files named diagfileNN where NN is relative file number on the tape.
+These records are all multiple of 768 bytes each and contain binary programs.
+           input - diag.tap file to dump
+           output - stdout filelist and sizes
+           output - if tape contains a valid diag image, it will be output to files bootfile, cmdfile, dolfile and to diagfileNN, where NN is 3 or larger.

 tapdump -  This program reads a metadata .tap file and prints a side
            by side hexdump of the file contents.
 The records are displayed as 256 byte chuncks.
 After each record if 256